SwiadomyDziwak/SwiadomyDziwak/README.md

 I like quite a few thing, most important among them being:

 - 📚 Learning
+  There's nothing like earning a new skill or knowledge and be able to polish it beyond the *"beginner tier"*.
 - 💻 Programming
 - 🥊 Exercising
 - 📖 Reading